 Possible Causes of Menstrual Irregularities

 Many women report experiencing menstrual irregularities at some point in their lives.
 These occur primarily in the form of longer duration of or between periods, but can also refer to abnormal blood loss or pain during menstruation.
 Irregularities are especially common among teenagers and perimenopausal women.
 In most cases, temporary menstrual irregularities are nothing to worry about.
-If such irregularities persist, however, this could be an indication of an serious underlying health issue.
+If such irregularities persist, however, this could be an indication of an serious underlying health issues.

 Besides pregnancy and menopause–which are both are both perfectly normal, healthy for a woman to stop having her period–the following are the most common causes of menstrual irregularities: